emaishoaib/quire/README.md

 **A start tab closes when a document opens in that window.** The start screen exists to open something, so it is replaced rather than joined, however the file was opened.

+**Settings that drive animation use `.animation(_:value:)`, not `withAnimation`.** The sidebar toggle and the thumbnail size are `@AppStorage`, so the new value comes back from UserDefaults outside whatever transaction set it, and an animation wrapped around the change is simply lost.
+Both are animated from the container that holds them, keyed to the setting.

 **Page edits animate because pages are identified by object.** `PageGrid` and `ThumbnailSidebar` list `document.pages`, whose elements survive a reorder, and `applyPages` wraps its change in a spring.
 Adding `.id(document.revision)` to either view